LerichO/calendar-full-stack-app/README.md

-# Lerich Osay's Calendar / To-Do List Full-Stack Web Application
+# Lerich Osay's Full-Stack Planner Web Application

-Simple productivity web application that will be built using MongoDB, React, and Spring over the course of Winter 2023/24.
+Simple productivity web application that will be built using **MongoDB**, **React**, and **Spring** over the course of Winter 2023/24.
 Both the React client application and Spring server application will be held in this repository, navigate to either respective folder to run them.
-Remember the requried dependencies are installed before running.
+Remember to make sure the requried dependencies are installed before running.

 ## Features to Implement

 * [ ] Clock Component
 * [ ] To-Do list
   * [ ] Mark off items when completed
-  * [ ] Dynamic UI depending on severity / distance of deadline
+  * [ ] Dynamic UI depending on severity / deadline of item
   * [ ] Able to overlay onto calendar
 * [ ] Calendar
 * [ ] User Account Create / Login